Support: Digitrax LocoNet®

 - The "Baud Rate" setting.
 When multiple settings are available, this must be set to match the needs of the particular hardware adapter specified in the "System Connection" setting.
 This setting will be pre-set and unchangeable you have selected a LocoBuffer-USB, PR3, or MS100 "System Connection".
 There are two speed choices for the LocoBuffer and LocoBuffer-II; select the one that corresponds to the jumper settings on your LocoBuffer unit.
 We recommend that you start with the 19,200 choice for the LocoBuffer or LocoBuffer-II; see the LocoBuffer-II and LocoBuffer pages for more information.

 - The "Command Station Turnout Command Rejection and JMRI Turnout Command Handling" setting is described below.

 - The "Connection Uses" selection determines how "flow control" is implemented in software.
 This selection should be configured for "hardware flow control" unless you later consistently get a JMRI console message about the LocoBuffer control leads being improperly set up, in which case you might want to try to bypass that by selecting "no flow control".
 This box will be blank if you've selected LocoBuffer-USB, PR3 or MS100.

 - Click "Save".
 You'll be asked if it's OK for the program to quit, click "Yes".

 - Restart JMRI.
 You should be up

-If you are going to control turnouts, signals or other devices on your layout from JMRI or another program, we recommend that you set the command station's "Meter route/switch output when not in trinary" option off.
-(T) When on, this option greatly reduces the number of commands the LocoNet can handle each second, which can cause significant delays when you're controlling signals, etc. To turn it off, you can use the "Configure Command Station" tool in the LocoNet menu to set Option Switch 31 to "T" (thrown), or set it via the Roster-based mechanism, or the throttle-based programming mechanisms as described in the manual for your command station.
+If you are going to control Turnouts, Signals or other devices on your layout from JMRI or another program, we recommend that you set the command station's "Meter route/switch output when not in trinary" option "Off" (Thrown).
+When On, this option greatly reduces the number of commands the LocoNet can handle each second, which can cause significant delays when you're controlling signals, etc. To turn it off, you can use the "Configure Command Station" tool in the LocoNet menu to set Option Switch 31 to "T" (Thrown), or set it via the Roster-based mechanism, or the throttle-based programming mechanisms as described in the manual for your command station.
 The command station may not immediately accept OpSw setting changes, so it may be necessary to "power-cycle" the command station, or to "put the command station to sleep" via the command station front-panel switch.